sjsu-library/unionist/_items/unionist--text-0380.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: A FEW copies of Mrs. Child’s “Appeal in behalf of that class of Americans called<br>Africans.”
-Just received and for sale at this<br>office.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+transcription: 'A FEW copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans.”
+Just received and for sale at this office.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-  March 6<br>
+  March 6 '
 scholarlyNotes:
 commentary:
 relatedPeople: Lydia Maria Child